Ralph and Terry Kovel: Terry Kovel

-Books and Other Published Writing
+Books and other published writing

 The first Kovel book was written in 1952–53.
 Ralph and Terry were living in an apartment with their young son, Lee (and with a breakfront full of their collection of English 18th-century porcelains).
 Their daughter, Kim, was born the day the first copy of Ralph and Terry's first book, Dictionary of Marks: Pottery and Porcelain arrived by mail.
-That book, now titled Kovels' Dictionary of Marks: Pottery and Porcelain, 1650–1850, is still in print.
+That book, now titled Kovels' Dictionary of Marks: Pottery and Porcelain, 1650–1850, remains in print.
 In 1986 they updated their information about marks with a new book, Kovels New Dictionary of Marks: Pottery and Porcelain, 1850 to the Present.

 In 1953 the Kovels started writing a question and answer column for The Cleveland Press.
 It was syndicated in 1955 with Register and Tribune Syndicate and was soon running in 100 newspapers.
 When the Cleveland Press closed in 1982 the Cleveland Plain Dealer began to run the Kovels' column.
 "Kovels: Antiques and Collecting" is now (2021) the longest-running U.S. syndicated column written by the original bylined author.
-Today it is distributed by King Features Syndicate to over 120 newspapers nationwide and online.
+It is distributed by King Features Syndicate to over 120 newspapers nationwide and online.
 In October 2010, Ralph and Terry Kovel were inducted into the Cleveland Journalism Hall of Fame.

 In 1967 The Kovels wrote Kovels' Know Your Antiques, an easy-to-read book for collectors filled with marks, dates, and helpful information.
 The next year they decided that an up-to-date book listing prices for antiques was needed.
-They used the newest technology, keypunch cards and that modern invention, the computer.
+They used the latest technology, keypunch cards and that modern invention, the computer.
 The cards were punched, corrected, sorted by hand (there was no sorting machine), and printed on the white side of green bar paper used for accounting.
 The system used the only available typeface and no pictures.
 The white pages were reproduced to create the book, so the time to complete the book was speeded up by six months.
 It is said to be the first "bookstore" book done on a computer.
 The Complete Antiques Price List has been published every year for over sixty years with changes and improvements.
 The title is now Kovels' Antiques and Collectibles Price Guide.
 It has color photographs, paragraphs of information, marks, a computer-generated index, a listing of record prices for the past year, tips on care, and 40,000 prices for pieces sold in the previous 12 months.
 Over four million copies of the book have been sold since the first edition.
 Other books followed (see list below) and the Kovels 100th book was published in September 2011.